 Adults (30-50): May find IF beneficial for weight management and metabolic health.
 Listen to your body and adjust as needed.

-Adults (50+): IF can be safe, but consult a doctor beforehand, especially with age-related health concerns.
+Adults (50+): While IF may be safe, it’s best to consult a doctor first, especially if you have age-related health concerns.

 Important Considerations